June Beekeeping UK – Honey Flow, Supers and Swarm Checks

 - Any comb replacement, disease concerns or varroa observations and treatments.

 Tools such as the HiveTag web app can make it easier to log this information consistently, especially when you have multiple hives or apiaries to manage.
+This is especially useful in June when you may be tracking swarm control outcomes, queen emergence, first eggs after a split and the timing of honey crops across several colonies.

 Continued learning – through association meetings, study groups and trusted reading – also pays dividends.
 Revisiting the guides on getting started and honeybee behaviour can help you interpret what you see as colonies move into and through the main flow.